 - if you have had an allergic reaction to thalidomide or lenalidomide in the past

-- if you have kidney problems, liver problems, or blood problems (eg, low white blood cell levels, low platelet counts), high cholesterol or triglyceride levels, or high blood pressure
+- if you have kidney problems, liver problems, blood problems (eg, low white blood cell levels, low platelet counts), high cholesterol or triglyceride levels, or high blood pressure

 - if you have a history of blood clots